Francis Holland School (SW1) 11 Plus (11+) Exam Information >> 2021/2022 Entry

-For prospective pupils to be in with a chance of gaining a Year 7 place at Francis Holland School (SW1), they must sit the school’s 11+ entrance test, which takes place in January of the year of entry.
-Students are also required to attend an interview, which exists to explore a candidate’s current skill set and intellectual ability.
-Pupils must also supply a reference from their current school, providing a detailed commentary on their academic performance and character.
+For prospective pupils to be in with a chance of gaining a Year 7 place at Francis Holland School (SW1), they must sit the school’s 11+ entrance test, which is taken online.
+Students are also required to attend an interview, which aims to explore their current skill set and intellectual ability.
+A reference from their current school, providing a detailed commentary on their academic performance and character, will be obtained.

 The school doesn’t place emphasis on one part of the application process alone.
 The examination, interview and reference are all considered equally important and complementary.

 For further information on Francis Holland School (SW1)’s Year 7 admissions process, please contact the Registrar on 020 7824 5005, or email.

 For parents and students to get a better understanding of whether Francis Holland is the right environment, the school holds open events, which take place between September and November.
 These events include a talk from the Headteacher and a chance to meet current pupils and teaching staff.

-There will be no other written assessments.
-The Consortium has implemented this new cognitive test to identify pupils’ overall academic potential, rather than their ability to retain knowledge for a particular exam.
+There will be no written assessments in the Francis Holland 11+ exam.
+The Consortium has implemented this new online test to identify pupils’ overall academic potential, rather than their ability to retain knowledge for a particular exam.